saildot4k/saildot4k.github.io/docs/crystal-chips/cc10-install.md

-# Install Diagrams
+# CC 1.0 Install Diagrams

 !!! soldering "Crystal Chip 1.0 Install Note"

     Crystal Chip 1.0 uses a different TO point on v1-v8 than CC 1.1 and later.

     CC 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.

-    For installs in V9 and later reference the [CC 1.1 and later diagrams.](https://ps2modchiptutorials.com/cyrstal-chips/cc-install/)
+    For installs in V9 and later reference the [CC 1.1 and later diagrams.](cc-install.md)

     !!! soldering "SD point confusion"